Arundeepyt/my-first-react-app/README.md

 ## ❤️ Author

-Made with love and neon lights by [Your Name]
+Made with love and neon lights by [Arundeepyt]
 Learning React step by step!

 ---